Ashwinip343/Ashwinip343/README.md

 - 👋 Hi, I’m @Ashwinip343
 - 👀 Exploring the coding world
-- 🌱 I’m currently in my 2nd semester of BTech program with branch CSE.
+- 🌱 I’m currently pursuing BTech with the CSE branch.
-- 💞️ I'm proficient in Python, can deal with RDBMS , build wesbites using figma, know basics of html css and js, learning dsa in c++ & java
+- 💞️ I'm proficient in Python & C++, can deal with RDBMS in MySQL , design wesbites using figma, know basics of html css and js, proficient in DSA with implementation in C, Object Oriented Programming - JAVA ,
 - 📫 How to reach me - reach me at twitter @winiii_1912